 This winter, the Serre Chevalier ski area is rolling out its Bluetooth Low Energy (BLE) ski pass on a large scale, transforming skiers' smartphones into genuine ski passes.

 This technology allows completely contactless access to the area's 59 ski lifts.
-Following a successful trial last winter, Serre Chevalier has become the first major ski resort in Europe
+Following a successful trial last winter, Serre Chevalier has become the first major ski resort in Europe to roll out this innovative solution across the board.

-hands-free, with no need to handle or present your phone, for a smoother and more reliable experience,
+Thanks to the BLE connectivity built into the new gates, access to the lifts is hands-free, with no need to handle or present your phone, for a smoother and more reliable experience, especially during busy periods.

-collaborative work with the Italian company ALFI, a pioneer in access control systems for ski resorts.
+This innovation is the result of collaborative work with the Italian company ALFI, a pioneer in access control systems for ski resorts.
 For more than three years, the teams worked together to design, test and optimise this new generation of gates in real-world conditions.

 💡 Remember to activate Bluetooth and location services on your smartphone beforehand.